rook/rook/Documentation/development-flow.md

 ### Regression Testing

 All pull requests must pass the unit and integration tests before they can be merged.
 These tests automatically run as a part of the build process.
-The results of these tests along with code reviews and other criterias determine whether your request will be accepted into the `rook/rook` repo.
+The results of these tests along with code reviews and other criteria determine whether your request will be accepted into the `rook/rook` repo.
 It is prudent to run all tests locally on your development box prior to submitting a pull request to the `rook/rook` repo.

 #### Unit Tests